 Resolution: REVISE.

 TGaz Editor: Insert a new bullet at the end of the list in P119L17 as shown below:

 — The responding STA’s selection of the value of the FTMs Per Burst field should be the same as the one requested by the initiating STA if the requested value of the Burst Duration field is set to a value indicating no preference (see Table 9-280 (Burst Duration field encoding)), subject to the responding STA’s policy on the maximum value of the FTMs Per Burst field. — The responding STA’s selection of Burst Period shall be greater than or equal the responding STA’s selection of Burst Duration

+— when the Format And Bandwidth subfield indicates DMG or EDMG format, the responding STA’s setting of the Ranging Priority as defined in Table 9-281d (Definition of the EDMG Ranging Priority subfield when included in the initial Fine Timing Measurement frame). (#3169)

 TGaz Editor: delete the paragraph in P119L28-34.

-For EDMG ranging, the ISTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority according to Table x1 in 9.4.2.167.
-The RSTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame, whether it accommodates the Ranging Priority request transmitted by the ISTA according to Table 9-281b in 9.4.2.167.